openwallet-foundation/acapy-plugins/README.md

 IMPORTANT: docker-in-docker can be a little flaky, so if you encounter a messages such as: "Cannot connect to the Docker daemon at unix:///var/run/docker.sock.
 Is the docker daemon running?" you should probably reboot VS Code.

+## Repo Management Script

+A script was developed to help with maitenance of the repo called `repo_manager.py`.
+To run it you need a current version of poetry and python available.
+Run `python repo_manager.py` and you will be met with 3 options.
+ - (1) Is used for starting or adding a new plugin.
+It will generate all the common scaffolding for a plugin which has the expected format.
+ - (2) Is used for updating and changing common poetry dependencies and configurations.
+It takes the poetry sections in the `pyproject.toml` files from the `plugin_globals` directory and combines them with the local plugin poetry sections.
+For the dependencies the common will be overridden by the globals.
+The other config sections will be replaced by the global configs.
+Then the lock files will be removed and re-installed.
+ - (3) Will take common development files like the `.devcontainer` directory from the globals and replace and tag the files.
+Using this you can make chages to every plugins development files from only editing them in one place.

+ IMPORTANT: This script processes the `pyproject.toml` sections by empty lines.
+Please do not have unnessecary empty lines between sections.

 ## Plugin Documentation

 The development team should describe what the plugin does, any limitations (ex only in multitenant mode), any known issues interacting with other plugins, etc. Full documentation including a plugin_config sample should be provided.